 One thing that’s kind of clouded a lot of people’s perception of Captain Marvel is some recent controversy.
 Some nerds feel that this movie is intended as a man-hating piece of pro feminist propaganda.
 The basis of this is only because it’s a superhero movie that has a female lead.
 Well, let me make this clear: It’s NOT!
 This movie shows women as positive role models.
 However, Captain Marvel does not beat you over the head with that message; rather, the flick centers on a powerful character who happens to be a woman.
 I don’t see any problem with the vibe whatsoever.
 Internet trolls have actively campaigned to try to sabotage its box office opening.
 I just find it strange that a bunch of grown men are going out of their way to stop a movie that they haven’t even seen yet.
 Don’t read into the hate, folks.

 THE FINAL VERDICT

 Now comes the big question: Would I watch this movie again?
 My answer: Hell yes!
 I have one major grievance with this movie but it’s more of a personal thing about one character portrayal.
 It won’t affect anybody else, as it’s just a gripe of mine.
 Captain Marvel was so much more fun than even *I* — a Captain Marvel expert — was anticipating.
 I know a lot of women and little girls will enjoy this flick as well as many veterans.
 NOTE: There are two post credit scenes (one of which plays directly into the upcoming film AVENGERS: ENDGAME).
 Go check this movie out and have a good time.
+My friend recently had a chat with Audio Visual Installers and sorted out an awesome home cinema for him to watch many fantastic movies like this one.
 This movie not only gets the Belser Seal of Approval, but I bestow upon it my highest honor: THE ALL-STAR (Named after my favorite Snork) as a MUST-SEE.
 5/5 Bibles.